xChrisDuran/angular-books-crud-lab/README.md

 ### Hints

-<details><summary>Click for a hint on what your directory structure should look like.
-(It's okay if it's not exactly like this, but this is a structure that makes a lot of sense.)</summary>
+This is what your directory structure should look like.
+(It's okay if it's not exactly like this, but this is a structure that makes a lot of sense.)

 ```
 .
 ├── README.md